prinzpiuz/MSM/README.md

 All you need is an Android mobile phone and a media server—as long as they're on the same network, you're good to go! 📱💻

+**Note**: This is app intended to use in local network only, Tested mostly with my home lab setup

 ## Screenshots

 - [latest](fastlane/metadata/android/en-US/images/phoneScreenshots)